yitzchak/nontrivial-gray-streams/README.md

 functions.
 There is no default method since these are not valid for all streams.

+> There do not appear to be any implementations that make PATHNAME or
+> TRUENAME generic functions.
+CCL does have a generic
+> CCL:STREAM-FILENAME.

 # Binary Streams

 Binary streams can be created by defining a class that includes either